 Creating Hope with Peer Support

 Space, compassion and hope

-The Creating Hope with Peer Support workshop builds your skills and confidence in developing supportive peer relationships with people affected by suicide.
+Our practical workshop builds your skills and confidence in developing supportive peer relationships with people affected by suicide.
 It’s for Peer Workers / Supporters / Volunteers and people with lived experience interested in developing peer support skills.

-Get your free resource!
+Order your free resource!

+Creating Hope with Peer Support